Kid-Friendly Activities in Lafayette — That Parents Will Love, Too - 510 Families

 Playground at the Lafayette Reservoir | Photo: Kat Choi

-Go on a picnic with some good eats around Lafayette
+Picnic with some good eats in Lafayette

 Lafayette Plaza Park is the perfect pairing of a large grassy lawn with delicious food options.
 Our kid loves running across the lawn and climbing the rock walls— even when we tell her not to.

 Love fried chicken or want brunch?
-Go with local-favorite, Sideboard, for their buckets of fried chicken.
-We salivate over the croissants and pastries from La Châtaigne located in the La Fiesta Square across the street.
+Go with local favorite, Sideboard, for their buckets of fried chicken.
+We salivate over the croissants (ask for the French butter) and pastries from La Châtaigne, located in La Fiesta Square across the street.
 Their pastries are divine.
 While they often have a line on weekends, it tends to move quickly.

 • Dogs: leashed dogs allowed on the lawn